marvuchko/u4j/README.md

 **U4J** _(ULIDs for Java)_ is a lightweight utility library for generating and managing ULIDs (Universally Unique Lexicographically Sortable Identifiers) in Java.
-It provides convenient static methods for creating ULIDs, either based on the current timestamp, a custom timestamp, or existing ULID strings/byte arrays.
+It provides convenient static methods for creating ULIDs, either based on the current timestamp, a custom timestamp, or existing ULID strings.

 ## Table of Contents
 - [Features](#Features)